ddgarrett/load_statements/README.md

-# Load Fidelity CSV Statements
+# Load Fidelity, Chase, Wells Fargo and American Express CSV Statements

-Parse and consolidate various downloads created by Fidelity, Chase, Wells Fargo and American Express.
+Parse and consolidate CSV download files created by Fidelity, Chase, Wells Fargo and American Express for tracking monthly expenses.
+Currently the Wells Fargo CSV file requires the addition of the following header line:  "Date","Amount","na1","na2","Description"

-Parse Quarterly and Monthly CSV Files created by Fidelity Statements and generate a summary.csv with a summary by account showing stock value.
+Also parses Quarterly and Monthly CSV Files created by Fidelity Statements and generate a summary CSV file showing stock value by account.

-Parse monthly transaction downloads from Fidelity Visa, Chase, Wells Fargo and American express and create a consolidated transaction.csv file.

 When run, processes all of the data in _data directory.
 Note that the _data directory is **not** backed up due to its sensitive nature such as account numbers.

-After processing user should manually create a subdirectory in _data and move all .csv files to a that subdirectory.
+After processing data, user should manually create a subdirectory in _data, such as "yyyy-mm", and move all CSV files to a that subdirectory.

 Fidelity Statement data is used by Google Sheet "Finances Summary".